Getting Started

 dojops serve --port=8080 # Custom portThe dashboard provides 5 tabs for monitoring and operations:

-- Overview — Plan/execution/scan aggregates with activity timeline
+- Overview, Plan/execution/scan aggregates with activity timeline

-- Security — Scan findings, severity trends, category breakdown
+- Security, Scan findings, severity trends, category breakdown

-- Audit — Hash chain integrity, command distribution, timeline
+- Audit, Hash chain integrity, command distribution, timeline

-- History — Execution history with type filtering
+- History, Execution history with type filtering

 See Web Dashboard for the full guide.

-Extending with Custom Tools
+Extending with Custom Skills

-# Scaffold a new custom tool
+# Scaffold a new .dops skill

-dojops tools init my-tool
+dojops skills init my-tool

-# List discovered custom tools
+# List discovered custom skills

-dojops tools list
+dojops skills list

-# Validate a tool manifest
+# Validate a skill

 Custom Agents